jonathandefraiteur/unity-ml-mower/README.md

 So our inputs is just a vector of 24.

 ### The rewards and punishements
-We tried different rewards and punishements for our mower.
+We tried different rewards and punishments for our mower.
 The best that we found for the model is this :
 - each clod mowned : +0.1
 - all clods mowned : +10
 - a rock touched : -1

-We will try to add a little punishement for each frame.
+We will try to add a little punishment for each frame.

 ### The decisions
 A mower can go forward, backward, right and left.
 So the agent needs to return a vector of 2 (continious values).
 First value is for speed and the second for the rotation.